I’ve answered some commonly asked questions below. If you can’t find the information you are looking for please contact me.

 It is perfectly acceptable to ‘shop around’ to find a therapist that you feel you can trust and work with.

 A referral is not required to book an appointment.
+A referral is also not required for rebates from private health insurance companies.

 You want privacy: Whenever Medicare or Private Health Insurance is used, your private information, psychiatric diagnosis, presenting issues, treatment plan and progress reports, are available to the insurance company and, at times, to employers.
 Medicare, Private Health Insurance and Employee Assistance Programs often ask for detailed personal information about clients in order to make payment decisions.
 This review can undermine your sense of privacy and confidentiality necessary for effective counselling and psychotherapy.
 Once you have a ‘Mental Health Plan’ diagnosis, it becomes part of your health records forever.
 When you pay for counselling and psychotherapy out of pocket, there is no loss of privacy to third party companies.